f321x/sunrise_alarm_clock_co2_monitor/README.md

 All is controlled trough a simple html webinterface in the local wifi network and the co2+temperature mesurements are uploaded to a IoT API (thinger) to visualize the data.

+The great library for the MH-Z19 CO2 sensor was not written by me, unfortunately i can't find the author anymore.
+Thanks for building it!

 CO2+Temperature Sensor: MH-Z19

 Microcontroller: Raspberry Pi Pico running Micropython